-conduct our current and future clinical trials and additional preclinical research of ALRN-6924;

-- initiate and continue research and preclinical and clinical development of our other product candidates; - · seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company.
+- conduct our current and future clinical trials and additional preclinical research of ALRN-6924; - · initiate and continue research and preclinical and clinical development of our other product candidates; - · seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity, including additional depreciation expense related to leasehold improvements; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company.

-As of March 31, 2017, we had cash, cash equivalents and investments of \$15.3 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements through at least at the anticipated net proceeds from this offering, together with our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure are course sooner than we expect.
+As of December 31, 2016, we had cash and cash equivalents of \$20.7 million.
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements through at least .
+We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.